OfFalse/ae-top-trumps/README.md

 I used GitHub Projects, integrated with my repository, to set up a KanBan board featuring five key sections.

-- Backlog - Tasks that have been documented and are ready for development to commence.
+- **Backlog** - Tasks that have been documented and are ready for development to commence.
-- In-Progress - Tasks currently being worked on but not yet finished.
+- **In Progress** - Tasks currently being worked on but not yet finished.
-- Done- Completed and merged tasks into main branch.
+- **Done** and merged tasks into main branch.
-- Not required - To help identify redundancies in tickets or tickets who's scope has been addressed elsewhere.
+- **Not Required** - To help identify redundancies in tickets or tickets who's scope has been addressed elsewhere.

 Other sections, such as "Ready" and "Review", have been omitted from this list as it is a solo endeavour and does not require external validation.